WildGenie/ataaof-denemeler/SoruGetir/output/md/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - E-) who
     ***
 1. The man &hellip;&hellip;&hellip;... arm was broken was taken to the hospital.<br />
-<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
+<strong>Yukarıdaki c&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - **Cevap A-) whose**
     - B-) who
     - C-) which